toshi0607/Go-FAQ-Japanese-Edition/original.md

 The one exception is that any value, even a pointer to an interface, can be assigned to a variable of empty interface type ( `interface{}`).
-Even so, it's almost certainly a mistake if the value is a pointer to an interface;
+Even so, it’s almost certainly a mistake if the value is a pointer to an interface;
 the result can be confusing.

 ### Should I define methods on values or pointers?